zxcv32/UK-Power-Monitor/README.md

 # UK Power Monitor

-Monitors and tweets mains power status of the Uttarakhand state.
+This app monitors the mains power status of the Uttarakhand state.

 Functions:
 1. Monitors mains power and other stats.
-2. Stores metric in a Timeseries database.
+2. Stores metric in a Timeseries database (InfluxDB).
-3. Tweet power status (TODO)
+3. Display stats on a Grafana Dashboard.

 # Grafana
 ![img.png](img.png)